-- The Gold Duke of Edinburgh’s Award can be used to get bonus ATAR points at the University of NSW and can be part of a portfolio to gain entrance to the Australian National University, both of which have moved away from only selecting students based on ATARs
+- The Gold Duke of Edinburgh’s Award can be used to get bonus ATAR points at universities including the University of NSW and can be part of a portfolio to gain entrance to the Australian National University, both of which have moved away from only selecting students based on ATARs

 - It improves your academic performance and mental health.